Skip to main content

 The €€€ price range places Boccatti above everyday dining but well below the tasting-menu investment required at the region's destination restaurants.
 If you are visiting Vic for the day and want one meal that reflects genuine care and recognizable quality, this is the restaurant to book.
 If you are a local looking for a celebration dinner that does not require a pilgrimage to Girona or Barcelona, the same logic applies.

-Boccatti works leading for couples and small groups marking a specific occasion: anniversaries, family dinners, a reason to eat well rather than just eat.
-The combination of a long-established family room, a focused seafood menu, and Michelin recognition creates the conditions for a meal that feels considered rather than routine.
+Boccatti works well for couples and small groups marking a specific occasion: anniversaries, family dinners, a reason to eat well rather than just eat.
+The combination of a long-established family room, a focused seafood menu, Michelin recognition creates the conditions for a meal that feels considered rather than routine.
 Solo diners can book here too, though the format and atmosphere tend to reward the kind of meal you want to linger over with company.

 If you are putting together a broader Vic itinerary, Boccatti fits naturally alongside a visit to the city's medieval cathedral quarter or the Museu Episcopal de Vic.
-For other dining options in the city, Barmutet offers traditional Catalan cooking at a different register, and VIA covers regional cuisine with a more contemporary approach.
-A full picture of where to eat, drink, and stay is in our Vic restaurants guide, with further context in our guides to Vic hotels, bars, wineries, and experiences.
+For other dining options in the city, Barmutet offers traditional Catalan cooking at a different register, VIA covers regional cuisine with a more contemporary approach.
+A full picture of where to eat, drink, stay is in our Vic restaurants guide, with further context in our guides to Vic hotels, bars, wineries, and experiences.

 Reservations: Booking is recommended per the venue's own guidance; availability is generally accessible, but advance planning is wise for weekend dinners or occasions.
 Price tier: €€€ — expect a meaningful spend without reaching tasting-menu territory.
 Address: Carrer Mossèn Josep Gudiol, 21, 08500 Vic, Barcelona, Spain.
 Booking difficulty: Easy relative to destination restaurants, though do not leave a celebration dinner to the last minute.